NC DMVA Grant Program for County Veterans Offices

 • How soon can counties expect to receive the funding?

 Release of funding will depend on when CVOs return a completed grant contract packet.
-The grant contract packets are scheduled to be emailed to approved CVOs during the week of March 24th.
-Funding is scheduled to be released for approved CVOs in April.
+The grant contract packets are scheduled to be emailed to approved CVOs in early November.
+Funding is scheduled to be released for approved CVOs in late November.

 • Is the “compensation for personnel service” referring to a funded position for a CVSO office?